Founding Partner

 Attorney Bennett has represented several companies and business owners in matters involving breach of fiduciary duty lawsuits, employment claims, shareholder rights and protection of trade secrets.
 He has handled litigation and trial matters involving financial investors, minority and majority shareholders, dissolution proceedings, and shareholder disputes.
 He has acquired significant case handling experience in the area of shareholder rights, including both the defense and prosecution of claims for shareholder oppression, breach of fiduciary duty, and dissolution.
 He has also represented nurses, physicians, and other health care practitioners in all types of disputes concerning ownership rights and business matters as well as cases with employers involving compensation, termination, and medical staff privileges.

-Early in his career, Attorney Bennett started to adopt new legal technologies to increase his service level to clients.
+Early in his career, Attorney Bennett adopted the newest legal technologies to increase his service level to clients.
 He has continued to stay on the leading edge in the use of legal technology.
 Aeton Law Partners was one of the first firms to use only digital files and cloud based practice management.
-He also published a column for the Connecticut Law Tribune on various technology platforms to help attorneys deploy better methods of law firm practice and management.
-Attorney Bennet was an early adopter in the use of generative Artificial Intelligence (AI) in law firm management and practice.
-He has implemented several AI-driven solutions at Aeton for attorneys and staff with the goal of fully autonomous tasks and next generation employee self-help solutions.
+Aeton’s use of technology in the practice of law is well known and Aeton was picked as the first firm to conduct a purely remote trial during the pandemic.
+Attorney Bennet was also an early adopter in the use of generative Artificial Intelligence (AI) in law firm management and practice.
+He has implemented several AI-driven solutions at Aeton for attorneys and staff with the future goal of fully autonomous tasks and next generation employee self-help solutions.
 The Connecticut Bar Association has appointed Attorney Bennett as co-chair of the new committee addressing the impact of AI on the practice of law in Connecticut.

 Industry Knowledge and Publications